Data Processing Addendum

 Introduction

-This Data Processing Addendum ("DPA") forms part of the Terms of Use between Nuvano Limited ("Nuvano", "we", "us" or "our") and you ("Customer" or "FAP") and applies whenever Nuvano processes personal data on your behalf.
+This Data Processing Addendum ("DPA") forms part of the Terms of Use between Nuvano Limited ("Nuvano", "we", "us" or "our") and you ("Customer") and applies whenever Nuvano processes personal data on your behalf.

-This DPA automatically applies to all FAPs using our Services and does not require separate signature.
+This DPA automatically applies to all subscribers using our Services and does not require separate signature.
 In case of any conflict between this DPA and the Terms of Use, this DPA will prevail for data processing matters.
+If you have a separate written agreement with us (such as a SaaS Agreement), that agreement prevails over both this DPA and the Terms of Use to the extent of any conflict.

 1. Definitions